 The technical plan should include a data analysis plan.
-Description of the IRAC pipeline can be found in Spitzer Observer's Manual-Warm Mission, IRAC Data Handbook and also the IRAC Pipeline Description Documents.
+Description of the IRAC pipeline can be found in Spitzer Observer's Manual-Warm Mission and the IRAC Instrument Handbook.

 The technical plan should include a description of how the proposers have validated their particular technical strategy, e.g. from previous observations or modeling.
 This should be described in detail.